 - Verify that the st (tape) device driver is installed or loaded in the kernel.
 This driver allows the use of SCSI tape drives. - Verify that the sg device driver is installed or loaded in the kernel.
 This driver allows passthru commands to SCSI tape drives and control of robotic devices.

-Use the following command to display and verify that these modules are loaded in the kernel: /sbin/lsmod.
-Example output from the lsmod command follows:
+Use the /sbin/lsmod command to display and verify that these modules are loaded in the kernel.
+Example output is as follows:

 Module Size Used by

 sg 14844 0

 st 24556 0